ant0nit0/Flutter-Tutorials/a1_internationalization/README.md

 [flutter_translate | Flutter package](https://pub.dev/packages/flutter_translate)

+Firstly, let’s import the `flutter_translate` package.

 ```bash
 flutter pub add flutter_translate
 ```

+This package works with `flutter_localizations` .

+Even though `flutter_localizations` is bundled with the Flutter SDK, it's not automatically included in your Flutter project by default.
+You need to explicitly declare it as a dependency in your `pubspec.yaml` file to use its functionalities in your project.

-Then, you’ll need to register the built-in `flutter_localizations` package in your `pubspec.yaml` file.
+So you need to add the fllowing lines to your `pubspec.yaml` file.

 ```yaml
 dependencies: